 A course in grammar, pronunciation, and reading that will provide the student with a vocabulary of extent and with a knowledge of grammatical structure sufficient to enable him to read at sight French scientific prose of average difficulty.
 Accuracy and facility will be insisted upon in the final tests of proficiency in this subject.

-Texts: An Introduction to the Study of French, Bond; Terre de France, Bond; Technical and Scientific French, Williams.
+Texts: An Introduction to the Study of French, Bond; Technical and Scientific French, Williams.